ZhaohanJackWang/me/week3/readme.md

 if: a statement that checks true or false for only once
     e.g. if (x>y) --> this will only happen once

+return: ends the execution of the function call and "returns" the result

 print(): print a text
     e.g. print("hello world!")
 input(): print a text and allows the user to input something